DATA-TRAC/consumer-complaint-response/README.md

 [Back to Top](#company-response-to-consumer-complaints)

-* The analysis of words used in complaints against company responses suggests that specific words can be associated with certain product categories and used to predict the type of response.
-* The most common words in consumer complaints include account, credit, report, information, payment, loan, time, debt, company, and day.
-* The response "Closed with explanation" is the most likely outcome from a complaint, suggesting that companies provide detailed explanations in their responses rather than relief.
-* Different product categories receive different types of responses based on the sentiment of the complaints/narratives.
-* A Decision Tree Classifier with a max depth of 9 and minimum sample leaf of 11 performed best on the train, validate, and test data, but all models fell short of expectations.
-* Further exploration of feature combinations, n-gram types, and evaluation metrics is underway to enhance prediction accuracy.
+* The analysis explored relationships between complaint words and responses, as well as the sentiment's influence on response types.
+However, no significant correlations were found between specific words and responses, and sentiment did not consistently impact the response type.
+* Unique words associated with each product category were identified, offering insights for response prediction.
+Certain product categories had higher chances of receiving relief responses, while others had lower probabilities.
+* Various machine learning models were evaluated, with the Linear Support Vector Classification model performing well with a validation accuracy of 79.46% and recall of 99.23%.
+However, all models fell short of expectations, prompting further exploration of feature combinations and n-gram types for enhanced prediction accuracy.

 ### Recommendations and Next Steps

+## Recommendations & Next Steps
 * **Enhance Response Analysis**: The project highlights the need to analyze company responses to consumer complaints.
 Consider investing in natural language processing (NLP) techniques to extract meaningful insights from response data.
 By understanding the patterns and sentiments in responses, it might be possible to identify areas for improvement and optimize customer interactions.
 * **Monitor Sentiment and Product Categories**: Pay attention to sentiment analysis of consumer complaints across different product categories.
 Identify trends in sentiment and response types to understand customer expectations and tailor the response strategies accordingly.
 This can help to improve the overall customer experience and target specific pain points in different product categories.
 * **Address Discrimination and Bias**: Conduct further analysis on zip codes, states, and company responses to identify potential discrimination or bias in the complaint resolution process.
 Ensure fairness and equality by addressing any disparities and taking appropriate actions to eliminate discriminatory practices.